duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 On successful end of the procedure, you can eject (safe remove) the drives and remove the SD card from your laptop.

+### Troubleshooting

+Symptom: The flashing procedure failes with a `Bad archive` error when trying to flash the Hypriot image

+Resolution: This happens when the downloaded zip for Hypriot is incomplete or corrupt.
+Delete the zip file by running the following command and try the procedure again.

+    laptop $ rm /tmp/duckietown/hypriotos*

 ## Booting the Duckiebot {#duckiebot-boot}

 Now insert the SD card into the Raspberry PI and push the button on the battery to power things up.